YuMengJie001/ML_Cyber/README.md

 How to run this project?

-The mian code is 'lab3.ipynb', you should run it at jupyter.
+The mian code is 'lab3.ipynb'(actually, it is also the only code file), you should download it and run it at jupyter.

 First, we need prepare data.
 The data that we need must named like this: